pedro-moreira-ibm/bob_workshop_portugal/lab-wxo-bob/README.md

 <img width="3636" height="1921" alt="image" src="https://github.com/user-attachments/assets/6c8c9e34-2913-4422-bc05-c197ea48f11b" />

-Store the API key securely because you will use it in the next steps.
+**Important:** Store the API key securely because you will use it in the next steps.

 ---